eh111eh/JHAK/README.md

 Feynman’s learning technique consists of four steps:

 1. Select a concept to learn.
-2. Teach it as if explaining to a child.
+2. Teach it to a child.
 3. Review and refine your understanding.
 4. Organize your notes and revisit them regularly.